davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Receiver Operating Characteristic (ROC) Curves__

 While defining the metrics above, I assumed that we are directly given the predictions of each class.
-But it might be the case that we have the probability for each class instead, and it can allows to calibrate the threshold on how to interpret the probabilities.
+But it might be the case that we have the probability for each class instead, which then allows to calibrate the threshold on how to interpret the probabilities.
+Does it belong to positive class if it's greater than 0.5 or 0.3 ?

-By calibrating a threshold, a balance __precision__ and __recall__ or between __sensitivity__ and __specificity__ can be set.

-The curve is essentially a plot where of false positive rate (x-axis) versus the true positive rate (y-axis) for a number of different candidate threshold values between 0.0 and 1.0.
+The curve is essentially a plot of false positive rate (x-axis) versus the true positive rate (y-axis) for a number of different candidate threshold values between 0.0 and 1.0.
 An operator may plot the ROC curve and choose a threshold that gives a desirable balance between the false positives and false negatives.

 x-axis